 1391 July 16, VALENCIA (Spain)

-King Pedro IV ordered that all Jews who had hidden in Christian houses be allowed to return to their homes unmolested.
+King John I ordered that all Jews who had hidden in Christian houses be allowed to return to their homes unmolested.
 Furthermore, he decreed that synagogues were not to be turned into churches.
 This did not prevent him from confiscating all the property of those Jews who had either fled or been murdered.

 1391 August 5, BARCELONA (Spain)

 Although the city fathers and artisans tried to protect them, more than 400 Jews were killed in attacks instigated, for the most part, by Castilians who had taken part in the massacres in Seville and Valencia.